tomartisan/native_ios_startkit/README.md

 ## License

 FastApp is available under the MIT license.
-See the [LICENSE](https://opensource.org/licenses/MIT) file for more info.
+See the [LICENSE](https://opensource.org/licenses/MIT) for more info.